OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-To show the strength of the proposed approach, we carried out two types of demonstration.
-For both demonstrations, the proposed approach has been integrated into the object perception system presented in~\cite{oliveira20163d}.
+We carried out three real-word demonstrations to show the real-time performance of the proposed approach. {For these experiments, we integrated our work into the robotic system presented in~\cite{oliveira20163d}, and used Kinect V1 sensor to perceive the environment}.